otter-sec/rctf/docs/content/running_a_successful_ctf/after_the_ctf.md

 ```

 Finally, you can submit the output of the command in the CTFtime event dashboard.
 Do note that it may take around an hour for points to be
-awarded for previously organized CTFs, and new CTFs will award points only after a week since it was organized when the weight voting
+awarded for previously organized CTFs, and new CTFs will award points only after a week from the moment it was organized when the weight voting
 period for it ends.

 ## Prize Distribution